- While online banking is convenient, it’s fraught with scammers and hackers.

 - Surfshark, CyberGhost and PIA are much cheaper VPNs for online banking, especially on the long-term plans.

 Banks generally offer a number of protection features, including alert notifications and multi-factor authentication.
-However, scammers and fraudsters have learned how to outsmart these systems with all kinds of malware attacks, spyware and phishing scams.
+However, scammers and fraudsters have learned how to outsmart these systems with all kinds of malware attacks, spyware, phishing and other online scams.
 Your best bet is to use a virtual private network (VPN) to hide your identity and encrypt your internet traffic.

 Unfortunately, not all VPNs have the kind of security and privacy features required to keep you safe while accessing your bank account online.
 In this guide, we’ll show you the five best VPNs that can help you keep your credentials safe.
 To give you a head start, ExpressVPN is the best for online banking, mainly because of its strong encryption features.